Antique Office Safes

 safe, 1867

-Left Center: Discovery of a frozen rooster in a Barnes Safe after the
+3. Discovery of a frozen rooster in a Barnes safe after the

 Great Chicago Fire, 1871

-Center: Demons with powder and nitro-glycerine attempting to open
+4. Demons with powder and nitro-glycerin attempting to open

 OH, 1872